-6.3.
+22.3.
 Graphs

-Use AntiAliasing for Graphs (slow!)
+- Use AntiAliasing for Graphs (slow!)
 Uses anti aliasing to draw the plots.
 If checked, lines look smoother but also wider.
-Drawing will be slower if checked. - Show characteristic Tungsten lines with spectral line cursor When using the spectral line cursor (5.3), additional lines will be shown for characteristig Tungsten radiation ($WL\alpha_1$ and $WL\beta_1$).
+Drawing will be slower if checked. - Show characteristic Tungsten lines with spectral line cursor When using the spectral line cursor (20.3), additional lines will be shown for characteristic Tungsten radiation ( $WL\alpha_1$ and $WL\beta_1$ ).
 This allows to inspect the diffraction pattern for Tungsten contamination lines caused by aging X-ray tubes. - Show major grid lines Show or hide vertical and horizontal grid lines at the positions of major tick marks.
 Major grid lines will be drawn as medium dashed lines. - Show minor grid lines Show or hide vertical and horizontal grid lines at the positions of minor tick marks.
-Minor grid lines will be drawn as light dotted lines. - Display Line Width Width in pixels of all lines (plots, axes, tick marks) of the graph on computer screens. - Printing Line Width Width in points of all lines (plots, axes, tick marks) of the graph on printouts.
-This value should usually be greater than the display line width. - Symbol Size Size of the measured data points when not using solid lines (e. g. dots or crosses) in pixels. - Y-axis Scaling Scaling of the y-axis.
+Minor grid lines will be drawn as light dotted lines. - Show complete file name If checked, the file name of the graph file will be shown with the absolute path in the top right corner of the graph display.
+If unchecked, only the file name without file path will be shown. - Display Line Width Width in pixels of all lines (plots, axes, tick marks) of the graph on computer screens.
+If plot lines are too fine (e.g. on high-resolution displays) increase this value. - Printing Line Width Width in points of all lines (plots, axes, tick marks) of the graph on printouts.
+This value should usually be greater than the display line width.
+It has to be matched to the printer device driver by printing test plots. - Symbol Size Size of the measured data points when not using solid lines (e. g. dots or crosses) in pixels. - Y-axis Scaling Scaling of the y-axis.
 Options are linear, logarithmic with a base of 10 (log10), or square root (sqrt). - Y-axis unit Shows the y-axis unit either in counts, or in counts per second (cps).
 Counts per second may not be available, depending on the file format of the loaded scan.
-If the time per step is not available, Profex will fall back to the unit ,,Counts" and assume a counting time of 1 second per step.

-Only the display of scans will be affected by the choice of the unit.
+If the time per step is not available, Profex will fall back to the unit "Counts" and assume a counting time of 1 second per step. - Only the display of scans will be affected by the choice of the unit.
 Internally, all calculations and file format conversions will be performed in "Counts".
-As a consequence, when converting a format supporting "Counts per second" (such as XRDML) to a format not supporting it (such as ASCII XY), the displayed unit may change from [cps] to [counts].

-- Multi-Scan Files Select whether multi-range files will be shown as individual scans, as the sum of all ranges, or as the average of all ranges. - Create Thumbnail If checked, a thumbnail picture of the refined plot will be created at the end of the refinement.
-This file is stored in the project directory with the name project-basename_tn.png.
+As a consequence, when converting a format supporting "Counts per second" (such as XRDML) to a format not supporting it (such as ASCII XY), the displayed unit may change from [cps] to [counts]. - Multi-Scan Files Select whether multi-range files will be shown as individual scans, as the sum of all ranges, or as the average of all ranges. - Create Thumbnail If checked, a thumbnail picture of the refined plot will be created at the end of the refinement.
+This file is stored in the project directory with the name project-basename\tn.png.
 It allows easy browsing of refined projects.
 The width of the picture can be specified in pixels.
 The height is calculated from the displayed aspect ratio.